What Is a Criminal Appeal?

 Ineffective Assistance by Counsel

 Poor representation by the defendant’s lawyer could provide a basis for an appeal.
-To win ineffective assistance of counsel claim, a defendant must show the following:
+To win ineffective assistance of counsel claim, a defendant may show the following:

 - Their lawyer made a decision that no reasonable attorney would have made.